 Such consistent, ongoing, multidirectional communication that can reach all employees is the best way to establish a positive workplace culture.

 2. Employee Communication Apps Foster Engagement

-First the good news: the percentage of "engaged" workers in the US involved in, enthusiastic about, and committed to their work and workplace is at an all-time high.
+First the good news: the percentage of "engaged" workers in the U.S. involved in, enthusiastic about, and committed to their work and workplace is close to its all-time high.

-The bad news is that that “high” is a mere 34 percent.
+The bad news is that that “high” was a mere 34%.

-"Actively disengaged" workers—those with crappy work experiences—now stands at 13 percent.
-The remaining 53 percent report being "not engaged."
+"Actively disengaged" workers - those with crappy work experiences - now stands at 13%.
+The remaining 53% report being "not engaged."
 They lack connection to their work and workplace and they only do the minimum required.
 And they’ll be out the door in an instant for a slightly better offer.

 So, how can employee communication apps help?